saidatsanni/Simulating-Patient-Wait-Time-In-The-Emergency-Department-ED-/README.md

 **Software**

-ARENA Simulation software was used in the simulation, visulaization, and animation of the process flow.
+ARENA Simulation software was used in the simulation, visualization, and analysis of the process flow.

 **Modeling**